PerForm-Lab-RIT/CBVR-AttentionExperiment/README.md

 [Program Flow](#program-flow)\
 [Toggling Debug Visualizations](#toggling-debug-visualizations)

+# Introduction
+This experiment is designed as a training experiment with a pre and post-test.
+This is represented by two selectable session types in the UI called Training and Testing, respectively.
+The Training mode is designed to have an audible attention cue play during the course of the experiment, while Testing mode disables the cue.
+The experiment was originally designed to be run as a training session for 10 days, then run as a testing session where the results can compared between the two.

+A large variety of options can be designated by creating a JSON settings file based off the TEMPLATE file found inside Assets/StreamingAssets of the project folder.
+More details on what each of these settings do is found in the [JSON Settings](#json-settings) section.
+New settings files should be created on a per-participant basis.
+Data is output at the end of a session in the designated folder specified in the UXF UI, organized by participant/settings.

+The project is built in [Unity 2019.4.18f1](https://download.unity3d.com/download_unity/3310a4d4f880/UnityDownloadAssistant-2019.4.18f1.exe).
+Ensure that this is the version you are opening it in.
+The SteamVR version shouldn't matter, but the latest tested version is STEAMVR beta 1.17.5.

 # Getting Started
-First, open the project in [Unity 2019.4.18f1](https://download.unity3d.com/download_unity/3310a4d4f880/UnityDownloadAssistant-2019.4.18f1.exe).
+First, open the project in [Unity 2019.4.18f1](https://download.unity3d.com/download_unity/3310a4d4f880/UnityDownloadAssistant-2019.4.18f1.exe) or download the standalone version on the [releases page](https://github.com/JFrit/CBVR-AttentionExperiment/releases).
-After opening the project, go into Play mode to open the UXF UI:
+After opening the project, if in the editor, go into Play mode to open the UXF UI:
 ![UXFUI](docs/uxfui.PNG)

 From top to bottom: